jestjs/jest/README.md

 }
 ```

-Run `yarn test` and Jest will print this message: `PASS __tests__/sum-test.js`.
+Run `npm test` and Jest will print this message: `PASS __tests__/sum-test.js`.
 You just successfully wrote your first test using Jest!

 **You are ready to use Jest!
 Here are some more resources to help you get started:**